-To safeguard your future care wishes and financial affairs, and to help those close to you, speak with your solicitor about arranging a will, an Enduring Power of Attorney, Enduring Guardianship and an Advance Health Care Directive.
+To safeguard your future care wishes and financial affairs, and to help those close to you, speak with your solicitor about arranging a will, an Enduring Power of Attorney, Enduring Guardianship and an Advance Care Directive.

 These are all essential tools for your care plan.
 For further background reading, refer to the Federal Government's My Aged Care website.

 Remember, when to comes to finding care solutions, please feel free to contact me, Danielle Robertson at DR Care Solutions, for an initial discussion on how to set up the right care, support and assistance for your loved one, at the right time and in the right place.